 - Move carefully around corners and through doorways.
 You may have to reposition the table as you move to get through tight or awkward spaces.

 - If you were able to remove the legs, position the table-top against the wall of the truck and secure it in place with bungee cords.

 - If the legs are still attached, you can stand the table on its legs or lie it upside down, depending on how full your truck will be.
 If there are not a lot of items, an upright table may not remain stationary during the trip.
-Consider the weight of any items you place on top of the table, or near the table legs if you place the table upside down.
-You can place boxes underneath an upright table to help hold it still.
+Consider the weight of any items you place on top of the table or near the table legs if you place the table upside down.
+You can place boxes underneath an upright table to help hold it in place.

-- Carry chairs from the seat, never the chair back or by the legs.
+- Carry chairs from the seat, never by the back or by the legs.
 Stack chairs on the moving truck by placing one chair upright, and another chair upside down with the seats against one another.
-If you are able to remove chair legs, you can stack the chairs easily.
+If you were able to remove chair legs, you can stack the chairs easily.
 You may want to secure them with rope or bungee cords to keep them stationary during the move.